eric-s-raymond/aicodeguide/README.md

 specific piece of software that will compute something and return the results, for instance) to the LLM.

 Wait, but it's not just an API?
-Couldn't I just mimic the same with an HTTP API server/client and some parsing in the LLM prompts?
-Kinda, and that's what SLOP proposes.
+Couldn't I just mimic the same with a REST API server/client and some parsing in the LLM prompts?
+Kinda, and that's what SLOP (Simple Language Open Protocol) proposes.
 However, having a standard like MCP makes it easier to make sure the LLM will support it natively without extra parsing and tricks on the client side.